DanielKimblad/CodeMonkeyTheme/README.md

 # CodeMonkey

-* CodeMonkey is a Dark Theme for Brackets!
+CodeMonkey is a Dark Theme for Brackets!
+It has been optimized for Consolas font on Windows (line-height:140%)

 # How to install